HarryLovesCode/Vulkan-API-Book/README.md

 ```

 Once you've done that, you should find all the binaries located in the `./bin` folder.

+# Building on Windows

+To build on Windows, you'll need Visual Studio 2015.
+You can find the Visual Studio solution in the root directory of the repository.
+Just open that and you can pick and choose which chapters to build and run.

 # Who am I?